Searaden/Group-Project-1/README.md

 # Group-Project-1

+Just checking in with some changes to be applied
 As a Sci-Fi fanatic, I want to create an app/website that will recommend a new movie for me to watch that I have not already seen so I can find new films based on my criteria entered.

 SCOPE: